nglaze00/Snake-reinforcement-learning/README.md

 ![Snake bot](snake_bot.gif)

-This bot scored 67 points.
+This bot ate 67 pieces of food before trapping itself.

 ## Training using NEAT-Python
 [NEAT-Python](https://neat-python.readthedocs.io/en/latest/) is a library that trains neural networks using genetic algorithms.